rodrigoleonello/masterThesisRepository/README.md

-# Package tum_ardrone with LQR and Hinf controller
+# Package tum_ardrone with LQR and H infinity controller

 This package is based on the following publications: